-This paper presents a framework (figure 1) and its practical application in the ten selected countries.
-The aim of the framework presented here is to serve as a tool for policymakers that will monitor and assess the extent to which countries ensure the rights of all citizens to adequate housing.
-The framework adheres to the structure-process-outcome model in measuring the commitments (structure measures) and the efforts (process measures) of duty bearers, primarily the State, and the results (outcome measures) in ensuring the realisation of the right to adequate housing and access to housing, social security and healthcare by rights holders.
-It also recognises and reflects cross-cutting human rights norms, such as equality and non-discrimination, dignity, autonomy and self-determination as well as access to justice.
-The framework also recognizes and acknowledges the structural and individual-level factors that can cause homelessness.
+The framework takes a rights-based perspective to homelessness (Figure 1).
+It adheres to the structure-process-outcome model in measuring the commitments (structure measures) and the efforts (process measures) of duty bearers, primarily the State, and the results (outcome measures) in ensuring the realisation of the right to adequate housing and access to housing, social security, and healthcare for rights holders.
+The focus is therefore not only on outcomes - whether rights of homeless people are being fulfilled - but also whether these rights are recognized and afforded legal status and protection.
+It recognizes that outcomes without rights may leave citizens unprotected and that rights without outcomes render the former meaningless.
+It also acknowledges and reflects cross-cutting human rights norms, such as equality and non-discrimination, dignity, autonomy, and self-determination as well as access to justice.